 phone or buying special phones either with restricted functions such as the Gabb Phone, or with parental controls built-in.
 Phones that come with built-in parental controls tend to be much more powerful and reliable.

-Gabb Phone
+Gabb Phone 3 Pro

 After powering on the phone, Gabb software will be automatically loaded onto the phone and parents will be able to log in and set up the controls.
 The phone comes with a cellular plan already, so parents will not need to worry about purchasing one.
 However, parents are not able to change the phone plan if they would prefer to use a different carrier.

 The Gabb Phone comes with a number of special 3rd-party apps that are not available outside of Gabb phones, including a music app that costs $4.99/month.
 Due to the lack of addicting apps, Gabb phones do not come with restrictions that parents need to spend time setting up.
-This saves time and energy, but parents are not able to prevent their child from using the phone (or monitor messages) without physically confiscating the phone.
+This saves time and energy, but parents are not able to prevent their child from using the phone without physically confiscating the phone.

 Parents also have access to some other features such as getting the GPS location of the phone and sounding a siren which can be useful for locating the phone if it has been misplaced.